Roux-en-Y Gastric Bypass Surgery

 The Roux-en-Y Gastric Bypass Surgery Procedure

-During the operation, surgical staplers are used to create a small pouch at the top of the stomach.
+During the operation, surgical staples are used to create a small pouch at the top of the stomach.
 A segment of the small intestine (the jejunum) is then attached to this pouch.
 Food, therefore, bypasses most of the stomach and the first part of the small intestine (the duodenum).
 Most patients typically have a one- to three-night hospital stay.

 Benefits of Roux-en-Y Gastric Bypass

-The Roux-en-Y gastric bypass provides more immediate and robust weight loss (six to seven pounds per week in the first six to 12 months).
+- Immediate and robust weight loss (six to seven pounds per week in the first six to 12 months)